-Our comparisons of prices charged by the California’s largest auto insurers found that most area drivers will save $1,000 or more a year by making a better auto insurance choice.
-Many will save $1,500 or more.
+Our comparisons of prices charged by the Bay Area’s largest auto insurers found that most area drivers will save $500 or more a year by making a better auto insurance choice.
+Many will save $1,000 or more.
 For example:

-Although it’s a bit of a pain to shop for auto insurance, most consumers would agree that spending a few hours to save $1,000 or more every year is worth the effort.
-Note that you don’t have to wait until your current policy term expires to take advantage of the savings you’d get from a switcheroo—when you switch to a lower-priced company, your old insurance company will refund the unused share of your premium.
-You also don’t have to forsake service for a better rate: We found that some highly rated companies offer low rates.
+Note that you don’t have to wait until your current policy term expires to take advantage of the savings you’d get from a switch.
+If you change companies, your old insurance company will refund the unused share of your premium.
+You also don’t have to forsake good service for a better rate: Our ratings reveal that some highly rated companies offer low rates.

 You want to buy enough coverage to protect yourself—but not so much that you’re wasting money.
 We advise on that, too.
 The highlights: